taniarascia/new-moon/README.md

 > “Wonderful.
 Well crafted with a clear sense of experience and focus.
 It actually helps me code more by enjoying the process more.
 Excellent work Tania.”
 > — _Monte_

+> “Sometimes I open my editor just to admire New Moon and be inspired.
+Truly a work of art."
+> — _Sobie_

 ## Colors